Joseph Aziz: Career

 In 1995, Aziz moved to Poland to play for Legia Warsaw.
 In October 1995 Aziz joined Olimpia-Lechia Gdańsk, the short lived team created by the merger of Lechia Gdańsk and Olimpia Poznań, before leaving the club in December.
 During his 3-month spell at Lechia he made two appearances.
-He played for Polonia Warsaw for the 1996–97 season, before moving to Sporting Cristal of Peru.
+He played for Polonia Warsaw from 1996 to 1997, making 17 Ekstraklasa appearances and scoring once, before moving to Sporting Cristal of Peru.
 He spent the following seasons in Germany, enjoying success with SV Eintracht Trier 05.

 International

 Aziz made twelve appearances for the Ghana national football team, scoring seven goals.